cbhacks/CrashEdit/README.md

 The NSF file contains the actual game data for the level and is what CrashEdit is designed to read and manipulate.
 An NSF file consists of __entries__.
 Each entry has a 5-character name, and represents a game asset such as a sound effect or 3D model.
 The following entry types are recognized and supported by CrashEdit:

 * __Animation Entry:__ One animation used by a game object.
 Each frame is a full set of vertices.
-CrashEdit currently only supports animation from the first and second Crash games.
 * __Model Entry:__ One model used by a game object.
 Polygon data is stored in a Model Entry, but vertex data is stored in an Animation Entry.
 * __Scenery Entry:__ One section of the 3D model for a level's scenery.
 * __Sort List Entry:__ A list of values that indicate what polygons should be drawn on-screen and in what order.
 These require world indexing, which means they'll only operate along with a Zone Entry.